Clyfford Still Museum

 Current Exhibition:

-Spotlight: Inside Conservation
+Spotlight: Inside Collections Care and Conservation

-Sep 15, 2023–May 5, 2024
+Sep 15, 2023–April 28, 2024

 As the third installment in CSM’s “Spotlight” series, nine distinct conservation “spotlights” will be integrated into the chronological installation across all nine of CSM’s galleries.
 Each conservation vignette explores a specific conservation issue or topic relevant to CSM’s collections, offering viewers an enhanced understanding of Still’s process, materials, and art through the lens of conservation at the Clyfford Still Museum.
 Conservation spotlights are illustrated through interpretative gallery text, scientific imagery, and related artworks.
 The spotlight concepts build in complexity over the course of the installation, providing the viewer with a linear way of understanding both the technical and philosophical scope of conservation and preservation-related practices.